amhtj/graphvae_with_gat/README.md

 Deviations from the paper in the `JiaxuanYou` implementation
 - no VAE for node and edge features (continuous features are not supported at all) and hence no reconstruction loss for them
-- original formula for matching network similarity scores (formul 4 in paper) is not used
+- original formula for matching network similarity scores (Formula 4 in paper) is not used
--
+- According to the paper, there should be a conditional VAE in the implementation, but it is a classic VAE

-Here we present a somewhat correct (and now working) implementation (with original GraphConv layers) However support for node and edge features in reconstruction of VAE is still missing
+Here we present a somewhat correct (and now working) implementation (now - with the GAT layers - it was fixed) However support for node and edge features in reconstruction of VAE is still missing

-For launching training on the dataset (cpu device by default) execute `train.py` file in the correct env
+For launching training on the dataset (cpu device by default) execute `train.py` file in the correct env, and also launch pip install -e in the folder.